 Each painting is based on everyday observations in combination with personal eccentricities and intricately embedded details.
 Hill's work is often a reflection of mark making across the landscape as seen high above from the air and is conjured from both historical sources and fluid modern culture.

 Lee Albert Hill is a Texas based painter, architect and writer who has worked from his studio in Fort Worth for more than twenty-five years.
 Born in Dallas he holds a five-year professional degree in Architecture from the Texas Tech University College of Architecture.
 He has twice been a finalist in the Hunting Art Prize in Houston as well as a finalist in the Celeste Art Prize in Berlin, Germany.
-In addition, he is represented by the CAMIBA Gallery in Austin and the Cufflink Fine Art Gallery in Fort Worth.
+In addition, he is represented by the William Campbell Gallery in Fort Worth and the CAMIBA Gallery in Austin.
 His work is held in many corporate collections such as American Airlines, Riverside Resources Investments, NYC based Loews Hotels, The Marriott Corporation, Dublin Ireland's TIFCO Hotel Group, SAMTX Investments and the JKB Realty Group as well as many private client collections throughout Texas, California, New York, and New Mexico.

 Image Above: "They Dance on Stone" - 2022 - Acrylic on Canvas, 48”x48”x3".
 Part of a current exhibition Titled "The Elementals" at the CAMIBA Gallery in Austin, Texas (November 10 - December 10, 2022)